prabhakargadupudi/flaskwebservices/README.md

 *.
 Browser
 *.
 Curl command - It is recommended to test the web service by using curl command *.
-Browser add-in - It is recommended to test the web service by using curl command
+Browser add-in - It is recommended to test the web service by using curl command *.
+Using any third party web service testing tools